 Play enhances every aspect of children’s development and learning.
 And children love to be messy, whether that’s jumping in muddy puddles or smearing mud across their faces.
-Years of research has taught us that children can learn through play.
-Read our article on play; The Importance of Play: Why Play Matters.
+Years of research has taught us that children learn best through play.
+Read our article on play: The Importance of Play: Why Play Matters.

 Play is a window to the child’s world and the adult who knows the value of play is committed to learning about children while they play.
 Play tells us much about children’s lives, health and level of development.
 From observing their play we learn how children think, feel and believe.
 Play also can tell us of a child’s pain, conflict and insecurity.
 Those who value the personhood of children should also value the play of children – Krishna M Goel, author of Hutchison’s Atlas of Pediatric Physical Diagnosis

-So, what’s Messy Play?
-Messy Play is a hands-on sensory activity which involves children using all their senses in the process of exploration, especially the sense of touch.
-Such activities offer a wide range of sensory experiences and add a great deal to the cognitive and creative development of children.
+What’s Messy Play?
+Messy Play is a hands-on sensory activity which involves children using all their senses in the process of exploration.
+Especially the sense of touch.
+In other words, Messy Play activities offer a wide range of sensory experiences and add a great deal to the cognitive and creative development of children.

 Why Is It Important

-Messy Play supports all aspects of learning and development.
-It promotes physical developments, providing children with an exciting sensory experience, fosters curiosity and helps them develop language and communication skills, among others.
+Messy Play promotes physical developments, fosters curiosity and helps children develop language and communication skills, providing them with an exciting sensory experience.
 While the idea of making a huge mess often puts parents off, its benefits far outweigh the inconvenience.

 Imagine the creativity, resilience, risk negotiations, sharing practice – literally – all sorts of learning skills and development, being applied simultaneously in one activity – that’s nature-based Messy Play.
 It is simple yet profound in its impact.
 Most importantly, children are not only able to enjoy the benefits of Messy Play but also learn to be more aware of the bounty gifts surrounding them, to be more loving and empathetic to fellow Earthlings, to be more conscious of their actions and the consequences on others.
 This opportunity to get close to Mother Nature is the “missing puzzle piece” of a typical Messy Play – Chloe Khor, Founder of Little Urban Forest